102 ways to save energy at home (Updated November 2024)

 – Don’t waste time on standby

 Most electric devices like TVs, PCs, game consoles, satellite boxes and more go to standby when you hit the off button, but standby mode uses close to the same amount of energy as just leaving the device on.
+Once you’ve powered them down, turn the device off at the wall socket to shut it off completely.
 If you have a smart meter you can use it to hunt down these ‘vampire devices’.

 – See what you’re using

 A smart meter shows how much energy you’re using in real-time.
-As well as showing which devices are using the most energy, they’re great for spotting when you’ve left devices on or on standby.
+They also show which devices are using the most energy, and they’re great for spotting when you’ve left devices on or on standby.
 You can request a smart meter for free from your current energy supplier.

 – Use the screens you need